Meghna River

-The Meghna is the widest river among those that flow completely inside the boundaries of Bangladesh.
-At a point near Bhola, Meghna is 13 km wide.
-In its lower reaches, this river's path is almost perfectly straight.
+Upper Meghna

 Course

-The Meghna is formed due to the confluence of the Surma and Kushiyara rivers originating from the hilly regions of eastern India.
+The Meghna is formed by the confluence of the Surma and Kushiyara rivers originating from the hilly regions of eastern India.
 Down to Chandpur, Meghna is hydrographically referred to as the Upper Meghna.
 After the Padma joins, it is referred to as the Lower Meghna.

 Near Muladhuli in Barisal district, the Safipur River is an offshoot of the Surma that creates one of the main rivers in South Bengal.
 1.5 km wide, this river is one of the widest in the country as well.